A Tout le Monde: 2007 version

 The song was remade in 2007 on the album United Abominations as "À Tout le Monde (Set Me Free)", sung as a duet between Mustaine and Cristina Scabbia, singer of Italian metal band Lacuna Coil.
-The guitars for the song are all in standard tuning (bringing the song to F-sharp minor), whereas the original was recorded a half-step down in E♭ tuning (which put the song in F minor).
-The new version is also slightly faster, and the guitar solo performed by Glen Drover is musically 4 bars longer than the original by Marty Friedman. "À Tout le Monde (Set Me Free)" was the first single released from the album, with a new music video made for it.
+The guitars for the song are all in standard tuning (bringing the song to F-sharp minor), whereas the original was recorded a half-step down in E♭ tuning (which put the song in F minor) like the entire original Youthanasia album.
+The new version is also slightly faster, and the guitar solo performed by Glen Drover is musically four bars longer than the original by Marty Friedman.

+"À Tout le Monde (Set Me Free)" was the first single released from the album, with a new music video made for it.
 The song's title has been revised in order to distinguish it from the original, although this alteration does not appear on some pressings of the album.
-The title also features the aforementioned grave accent on the letter "à", which was omitted on the original version.
+The original release of the song does not feature a (grammatically correct) grave accent on the letter "à" anywhere within the title, liner notes, lyrics or cover art; this omission was rectified on the 2007 version.